spencer411/2021_Bioinformatics_Fellowship/README.md

 for file in *.fa; do tag=${file%.fa}; prokka --prefix "$tag" --genus Salmonella --outdir "$tag"_prokka $file; done
 ```

 The code above is a bit complicated because of the prefix and out directory names.
 To get rid of the extension for these names we are using "tag" which is the filename minus the extension (e.g. tag=${file%.fa}).
-So for example, if you were running this on a single genome it would look like this:
+So, for example, if you were running this on a single genome it would look like this:

 ```
 prokka --prefix genome_1 --genus Salmonella --outdir genome_1_prokka genome_1.fa